 If you were a professional communication coach, how would you write a great Crowdfunding Story for 3Doodler?

 a.
 Watch the video "Motivated Sequence" to understand the 5 steps to create a speech that could motivate people to take action.

 b.
 Write 5 short sections of each of the 5 steps of the motivate sequence for 3Doodler.

 c.
 Post your answers to your personal page.

 Wikis provide a platform for students to share information and contribute to group knowledge, which makes them feel connected and builds rapport.
 In the Wiki for Homework page, clear instructions are given with resources, which saves students time and energy to remember tasks when all information is organized and well-categorized for them to be collaborative and creative.

 When students post homework to their own Wiki page, it helps create a great sense of contribution and achievement because everyone can view everyone else’s homework.
-For weaker students, their imagination can be stretched when they see models, while for the strong, they could freely demonstrate their capacities.
+For weaker students, their imagination can be stretched when they see models, while the strong, they could freely demonstrate their capacities.
 For teachers, they can assess students’ performance and adjust lesson plans readily and accordingly.
-Students can also get feedback from teachers in the same Wiki page.
+Students can also get feedback from teachers on the same Wiki page.
 The individual comments enhance customized student-teacher communication and are much more effective than general feedback.
-Students could also enhance understanding from teachers’ comments to peers’ homework.
+Students could also enhance their understanding of teachers’ comments on peers’ homework.

-Wikis can be used to effectively create, organize content for teaching by allowing students to preview information with clear deeper instructions.
-Wikis could also allow contribution from students for peer reviewing, collaborative tasks, student-teacher interaction and effective feedback.
-In addition, with clear instruction, easy navigation, multimedia content in organized central place for convenient accessibility, students are well-facilitated for genuine understanding, critical and creative thinking, as well as better participation in class.
+Wikis can be used to effectively create, and organize content for teaching by allowing students to preview information with clear deeper instructions.
+Wikis could also allow contributions from students for peer reviewing, collaborative tasks, student-teacher interaction, and effective feedback.
+In addition, with clear instruction, easy navigation, and multimedia content in an organized central place for convenient accessibility, students are well-facilitated for genuine understanding, critical and creative thinking, as well as better participation in class.